AcademySoftwareFoundation/OpenTimelineIO/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug Report

+Please pick one of the following categories:

-- [ ] Build Problem
+### Build Problem

+Please provide your complete command line invocation, and attach a log of the console output.

-- [ ] Incorrect functionality
+### Incorrect functionality
-- [ ] General question

-Describe the bug here.
-If it is a build issue, please note whether the issue was encountered via `cmake`, `pip`, or `tox`.
+Describe the issue here.

 ## To Reproduce

 1. Operating System
 2. Python version
-3. Example snippet that demonstrates the issue - if it's a build issue, please provide your complete command line invocation, and attach a log of the console output.
+3. Example snippet that demonstrates the issue - if it's a build issue,
 4. OpenTimelineIO release version or commit hash
 5. Compiler information:
     on Mac, type `clang -v`, and paste the results here